isomerpages/mlaw-corp/_covid19/10-request-to-correct-error-in-assessor.md

 ### Request to Correct Error in Assessor's Determination ###

-If there is a clerical mistake, or error arising from an accidental slip or omission, in the Assessor’s determination, the Applicant or Respondent may submit an <b>Application to Correct Error in Determination</b> via this link.
+If there is a clerical mistake, or error arising from an accidental slip or omission, in the Assessor’s determination, the Applicant or Respondent may submit an <b>Application to Correct Error in Determination</b> via this [link (Singpass)](https://go.gov.sg/correct-error-in-determination-singpass){:target="_blank"} or [link(Corppass)](https://go.gov.sg/correct-error-in-determination-corppass){:target="_blank"}.